moe-serifu-circle/moe-serifu-agent/python/sphinx/configuration.md

 know is that JSON is a series of key -> value associations.

-This guide will refer to various nested configuration values in the config file, in order to easily reference a given JSON value we will use the following naming schema: `agent.name` to refer to the `"Masa-chan"` value of `{"agent": { "name": "Masa-Chan" }}` easily.
+This guide will refer to various nested configuration values in the config file, in order to easily reference a given JSON value we will use the following naming scheme: `agent.name` to refer to the `"Masa-chan"` value of `{"agent": { "name": "Masa-Chan" }}` easily.

 # Configuration Values